keesey/dt-select2/README.md

 dt-select2
 ==========

-TypeScript declaration for select2 (from DefinitelyTyped)
+TypeScript Definitions for Select2 from DefinitelyTyped